tank113/kafka-test/README.md

 # PART 1

-In this Program the application is sending the integer data from the input topic called "topic-input" with partitions = 10 to output topic called "topic-output" with partition = 1.
+In this program the application is sending the integer data from the input topic called "topic-input" with 10 partitions to output topic called "topic-output" with a single partition.
 The data is accumulated from multiple partitions and is sorted before producing in the output topic.

 ## How to run and test locally?